bobthechemist/feathercm/docs/source/potentiostat/iatovoltammetry3.rst

 * If the inverting input is greater than the non-inverting input (which is tied to ground) then set the output as negative as possible.
 * If the inverting input is less than the non-inverting input, then set the output as positive as possible.

+Note that the comparator is also amplifying the signal.
+Look at the properties of the input signal and note that the voltage of the square wave is :math:`\pm 5\ V` while the output is :math:`\pm 15\ V` for an effective gain of 3.
+Notice what happens when the input square wave voltage is decreased further.
+For square waves as small as 5 mV, the comparator still provides a crisp output with the voltage limits defined by the input voltages supplied to the operational amplifier.
+This behavior is what is expected in an *ideal* situation, however.

+The simulation software allows for using a more realistic op amp model.
+Swapping out the ideal op amp for a real one (under active building blocks) and note that the output no longer has a crisp switch from low to high and vice versa.
+Increasing the voltage of the input square wave restores the behavior to that of the ideal... almost.
+Mouse over the output scope and note that the output square wave is not actually cycling between :math:`\pm 15\ V`.
+Many real operational amplifiers are not able to set their outputs to the supply voltages.
+Those that can are referred to as *rail to rail output*.
+Although not demonstrated in this simulation, it is difficult for some op amps to accept input voltages as the rails as well.
+Those that can do both (accept and deliver voltage at the power supply limits) are referred to as *rail to rail input/output* or RRIO.

 A comparator does one more thing, which isn't readily apparent in the simulation: if the inputs are equal, set the output to zero.

 .. note::